 The landlord attempted to argue that a clause in the lease confirming that the tenant could not rely on any representations given by the landlord before entering into the lease prevailed, but the court was not impressed by this argument.
 They made it clear that in giving the replies to CPSE, the tenant was entitled to rely on them, and that an unscrupulous, or indeed careless, landlord could not hide behind standard lease clauses to get out of the replies given.

 Landlord and seller CPSE responsibilities

-We would recommend that in places of doubt or uncertainty you ask your legal advisor, however a few common rules to abide by include:
+We would recommend that in places of doubt or uncertainty you ask your legal adviser, however a few common rules to abide by include: